Sarah, Manager, SMaRT

 I think for any of us, we do this job because we care.
 You have to be empathetic.
 I always say that you cannot train somebody to care, or to show empathy, it’s inbuilt in you.

-Robyn, Communications Officer
+Robyn, Marketing Communications Officer

-Although diversity is important, it should not be something that separates us.
 I have personally experienced discrimination so I know how it feels to be by-passed for great opportunities and development because of the colour of your skin.

 Anthony, Administrative Assistant